Helpful Information & Resources

 Entrance / Elevators

-The center has accessible entrances from South College Street, Martin Luther King Jr. Boulevard and Stonewall Street at the pedestrian bridge entry.
+The center has accessible entrances from South College Street, Martin Luther King Jr. Boulevard and Brooklyn Village Avenue at the pedestrian bridge entry.
 We also have accessible entrances at the Caldwell/Ballroom Lobby Entry on Caldwell Street for Crown Ballroom events.

 Concession stands and food carts are located throughout the center.
 Upon request, food service hosts will read menus located at each concession outlet.